evilz/vscode-reveal/README.md

 This extension let you display a reveal js presentation directly from an opened markdown document.

-> This extension IS IN DEVELOPMENT and can have many bugs.

 ## Features

 ### Create revealjs presentation directly from markdown file